peco-phisith/learn-storybook/README.md

 ### How to create storybook components ?

-1. First you need to create your components and `stories` file with the same name ( the compoenets name must be the same name with stories ).
+1. First you need to create your components and `stories` file with the same name ( the components name must be the same name with stories ).

 ```
 - components